 The central focus of BoP is mathematics, theoretical physics and computer scienses.
 Why this focus and what do these sciences have to do with the axiomatic method?

-In order to answer this question, let me first answer another question: Is mathematics a natural science or does it belong to humanities?
+In order to answer this question, let us first ask and answer another question: Is mathematics a natural science or does it belong to humanities?

 Most of the mathematical objects and disciplines deal, in fact, with natural phenomena.
 However, note that the objects, which mathematicians usually deal with, i.e. numbers, vectors, matrices, equations, functions, are purely abstract.
-They only exist within the human spirit, they are a pure product of the human mind.
+They only exist within the human mind, they are a pure product of the human thought.

 - the disciplines of geometry study the patterns and structures of space,

 - differential equations describe the patterns and structures of movement,